luisleon90/dbt_snowflake_summit_hol_2026/README.md

 3. Click **Complete Registration** and wait for the success pop-up.
 It will include generated dbt Platform credentials for the workshop.
 4. Record these credentials — you may need them to log back in during the lab.

-### 2.2 Access dbt Platform
+### 2.2 Access dbt platform

-1. In dbt Platform, locate the **Project dropdown** on the left-hand side
+1. In dbt platform, locate the **Project dropdown** on the left-hand side
 2. Select **Snowflake Summit (Higher Education)** from the dropdown
 3. Click **Studio** to load dbt Platform

 ### 2.3 Build Faster with Fusion

-> **What is Fusion?** Fusion is dbt's next-generation execution engine, built directly into dbt Platform Studio.
+> **What is Fusion?** Fusion is dbt's next-generation execution engine, built directly into dbt platform Studio.
 Unlike a traditional SQL editor, Fusion understands the structure of your entire dbt project as you type — it knows which models exist, which columns they contain, and how they relate to each other.
 This means it can surface errors, preview intermediate results, and provide column-level context *before* you ever run a job.

-This is a great place to get oriented in the dbt Platform Studio IDE before we start building.
+This is a great place to get oriented in the dbt platform Studio IDE before we start building.
 You'll explore the project structure and see how Fusion makes working in dbt faster and safer than writing SQL in a traditional editor.

 #### 2.3.1 Explore IntelliSense